The MetroFocus Team

 Rafael Pi Roman – Producer and Host

 A native of Cuba, Rafael Pi Roman has anchored, hosted and produced public affairs and political news programs at Thirteen and WNET since 1992.
 Pi Roman served as executive producer, writer and host of the three-part special, “The City,” which covered the 1997 New York City mayoral race and won an Emmy in 1999.
 In 2001 Pi Roman became the host and senior editor of Thirteen’s primetime Emmy award-winning program, “New York Voices.”
 Pi Roman has been a contributing producer/correspondent for NYC-ARTS since 2009 and in 2010 he became co-host and co-executive producer of Thirteen’s weekly current affairs program, “New Jersey Capitol Report.”
 His television work has been honored by the Hispanic Academy of Media Arts and Sciences as well as by the Latino Coalition for a Fair Media.
 In 2005 Mr. Pi Roman was named one of the 25 most distinguished Hispanic men in New York City by the city’s premier Hispanic newspaper El Diario/La Prensa.
+In 2014, Pi Roman won a New York Emmy Award for On Camera Talent for his work as the Program Host of MetroFocus.

-Marisa Wong – Multimedia Producer
+Marisa Wong – Associate Producer

 Marisa Wong produces, curates and edits multimedia content for the MetroFocus broadcast and website.
 Prior to working with MetroFocus, she served as a Peace Corps volunteer in Niger, West Africa, and worked as a freelance multimedia storyteller.
 Marisa graduated from New York’s New School for Public Engagement with an M.A. in International Affairs and a concentration in Media and Culture, and received her B.A. from the University of California, Berkeley.
-She currently resides in Brooklyn.

 For the WNET Interactive Engagement Group: